-If you were to switch over the clumping litter, you wouldn’t have to change litter any more than once every two or three weeks.
-You can continue scooping the clumped urine and poop out daily but there’s no need to change the litter once or twice a week as you may be doing now.
+If you were to switch over the clumping litter, you wouldn’t have to change litter any more than once every 2 or 3 weeks.
+You can continue scooping the clumped urine and poop out daily, but there’s no need to change the litter once or twice a week as you may be doing now.

 Signs You’re Not Using Enough Litter or Are Using Too Much

 If you’re still unsure if you’re using the right amount of litter, keep an eye on your cat’s behavior.
-He’ll tell you if he’s not happy with his litter.
+They’ll tell you if they’re not happy with the litter.

-Your cat will tell you if he’s not happy with his litter box.
+Your cat will tell you if they’re not happy with their litter box.
 Your kitty cat’s litter box comfort level is partially determined by how deep the litter is.
-Just remember to put about three inches of litter in the litter box for a single cat and add a few inches for several cats.
+Just remember to put about 3 inches of litter in the litter box for a single cat and add a few inches for several cats.
 Just don’t go overboard and add too much litter.
-Use your common sense and watch for signs coming your feline companion!
+Use your common sense and watch for signs coming from your feline companion!